szilard/ML-scoring/README.md

 Scoring sequentially using Python via REST API.
 TODO: Parallelize the client (server is multithreaded AFAIK).

 Round-trip time is about 2ms for all algos.
+See details [here](h2o).
 This includes client request, network trip, server prep and scoring itself.
 TODO: Get the breakdown.

 It seems all algos are very fast, maybe scoring itself is <1ms for each of them (LR should be orders of magnitude faster than RF/GBM).
 TODO: Measure scoring time from Java.